openpbs/openpbs/ci/README.md

 ***CLI interface for ci:***

 * **./ci :** This is the primary command for ci.
-It starts the container (if not already running), builds pbs dependencies.
-Will configure(if required), make and install pbs.
+It starts the container (if not already running), builds PBS dependencies.
+Will configure(if required), make and install PBS.
 If the tests option are given it will run PTL with the same.
 It does not take any argument.
 ```bash
 ./ci
  ```

-* **./ci --params:** The params option can be used run ci with a custom configuration.
+* **./ci --params:** The params option can be used to run ci with a custom configuration.
 Following parameters can be set.
 | os | nodes | configure | tests |
+os 			: used to set OS platform of the container (single node) nodes 		: used to define multi-node configuration for container configure 	: will hold the value of configure options for PBS tests 		: will hold the value for pbs_benchpress argument for PTL; if set empty will skip PTL tests

 ```bash
 # When the params command is called without any arguments it will display the currently set "configuration" and then proceed to run ci